Concerned about an adult

 If you feel unable to give information about yourself you can report abuse anonymously.
 All calls will be treated with respect and in confidence.

-You can also use the form available on our adult safeguarding first account page to explain any concerns you have.
+If you are a professional, you can use the form available on our safeguarding adults at risk page to explain any concerns you have.

 Help if you are living in fear of your partner or family member